turquele/password-generator/README.md

 ## Usage

 Press the red button asking to generate a password and some pop up windows will guide you to generate the password.
-Pleae note that the password generated has to be between 10 and 54 characters ann the application has to use at least a set of characters from:
+Pleae note that the password generated has to be between 10 and 54 characters and the application has to use at least a set of characters from:
 * Lowercapes
 * Upperscapes
 * Numeric characters